-SBEAP Spark Ignition and Reciprocating Internal Combustion Engines
+SBEAP Stationary Internal Combustion Engines

 Under Permit-by-Rule, no written permit will be issued.
-To assist Stationary Emergency Engines in understanding the requirements for being in compliance with the rules, a Compliance Guidance has been developed.
+To assist owners and operators of Stationary Emergency Engines in understanding the requirements for being in compliance with the rules, a Compliance Guidance has been developed.
 Stationary Emergency Engines manufactured prior to June 12, 2006 located at commercial, institutional, or residential facilities may be exempt.
 The Compliance Guidance has information that helps explain what is meant by a commercial, institutional, or residential facility.
 For further clarification, a list of whether an category of business is considered commercial, institutional, or residential based on their North American Industrial Classification System (NAICS) code or NAICS title is provided.

 Reciprocating internal combustion engines (RICE)